mosip/android-registration-client/docs/design/gps_location.md

 6. Offline Mode Support:
     * GPS coordinates are captured and stored locally even in offline mode.
     * Coordinates are attached to packet metadata at the moment of packet creation.
-    * **Precedence**: The latest captured coordinates available in the session at the time of submission are used.
+    * **Precedence**: The system uses the latest coordinates available in the session at the exact moment of packet creation (submission).
-    * **Immutability**: Once the packet is created and stored locally, the attached GPS metadata is immutable.
-It is NOT updated even if better location data becomes available later or during sync (upload).
+    * **Immutability**: Immediately after packet creation, the GPS metadata is finalized and stored.
+It is **never** updated for that packet, even if better location data becomes available later or before upload.
     * Packets with GPS metadata are stored locally and synced when connectivity is restored.
 7. Error Handling:
     * If location services are disabled, system logs warning and continues without blocking packet creation.